 Willow View Farms - Apples,

-raspberries, blackberries, plums pears, pumpkin patch, hayrides,
+raspberries, blackberries, plums pears, pumpkin patch,

 petting zoo, and sweet corn sometimes.